TurtleHelm/Youtube-Downloader/README.md

 # Youtube Downloader

 Give it a YouTube Link and it will Download it for you!
+Also works with Playlists & a file full of urls (split with commas)

 ## Requirements

 - Python (>= 3.10)
 - Install Requirements using the command `pip install -r reqs.txt`

 ## How to Use

 Download the Files or Clone the Repo and run [main.py](https://github.com/TurtleHelm/Youtube-Downloader/blob/main/main.py)